A MegaCollection Kit

 Legal ROM downloads

 MAME themselves actually hosts some ROMs to download that the original creators allowed them to.
 The downloads section on the Unofficial Net Yaroze Europe Archive has ISOs of Net Yaroze compilation games for PS1, along with rougelike Magic Castle.
 64DD.org has both the original disk ROMs for N64 Disk Drive games and ports to regular N64 carts, along with translations, romhacks, and homebrew.
 Satellablog hosts dumps of SNES Satellaview ROMs.
-Some retro rereleases on PC come with the ROMs in the folders too, such as the SEGA Genesis/MD games on Steam.
+The Complete BBC Micro Games Archive lets you download the games or play them in the browser with web emulation.
+Some retro rereleases on PC come with the ROMs in the folders too, such as the delisted SEGA Genesis/MD games on Steam.

 Homebrew